RenderKit/ospray/doc/api.md

-  OSP_FB_ACCUM        accumulation buffer for progressive refinement OSP_FB_VARIANCE     for estimation of the current noise level if OSP_FB_ACCUM is also present, see [rendering] OSP_FB_NORMAL       accumulated world-space normal of the first non-specular hit, as vec3f OSP_FB_ALBEDO       accumulated material albedo (color without illumination) at the first hit, as vec3f OSP_FB_ID_PRIMITIVE primitive index of the first hit, as uint32 OSP_FB_ID_OBJECT    geometric/volumetric model `id`, if specified, or index in [group] of first hit, as uint32 OSP_FB_ID_INSTANCE  user defined [instance] `id`, if specified, or instance index of first hit, as uint32
+  OSP_FB_ACCUM        accumulation buffer for progressive refinement OSP_FB_VARIANCE     for estimation of the current noise level if OSP_FB_ACCUM is also present, see [rendering] OSP_FB_NORMAL       accumulated world-space normal of the first non-specular hit, as vec3f OSP_FB_ALBEDO       accumulated material albedo (color without illumination) at the first non-specular hit, as vec3f OSP_FB_ID_PRIMITIVE primitive index of the first hit, as uint32 OSP_FB_ID_OBJECT    geometric/volumetric model `id`, if specified, or index in [group] of first hit, as uint32 OSP_FB_ID_INSTANCE  user defined [instance] `id`, if specified, or instance index of first hit, as uint32